Doff Your Hat

 Why you’ve got to be mine.”

-William Penn: A Life By Andrew R. Murphy
+Example #4: William Penn: A Life by Andrew R. Murphy

 After an adjournment lasting a few days, the trial resumed, but not without another skirmish in the courtroom.
-Penn and Mead appeared before the bench with their hats off – the expected sign of deference for those entering the royal presence (or in this case, royal court).
+Penn and Mead appeared before the bench with their hats off – the expected sign of deference for those entering the royal presence (or in this case, the royal court).
 What happened to the Quaker refusal to doff their hats in the presence of social superiors or political authorities?
-After all, Penn had laid out Quaker objects to hat-honor in No Cross, no crown, which he had published the year before, and the refusal to doff hat – and therefore to show humans the sort of respect they considered due only to God – was one of Friends’ key practices.
+After all, Penn had laid out Quaker objects to hat-honor in No Cross, no Crown, which he had published the year before, and the refusal to doff hats – and therefore to show respect to humans as only God deserved – was one of the Friends’ key practices.